 We understand that continuity of employment and job security is important for staff wellbeing, and for delivering quality work to our clients.
 We try to create stability by working hard to keep our sales pipeline healthy and planning our growth carefully so we can hire the right people at the right time.

 However, the future is never certain.
 Significant changes in our plans or in the markets we serve, could mean that we need to make difficult decisions that may include redundancies.
 If that happens, we will follow a fair and open process.

 This section of the Playbook sets out what we’ll do in those circumstances.

 How roles are selected for redundancy #

-We will take an open, data-led approach in redundancy situations.
 We might, for example, find that we need to reduce our unbillable roles to keep profits at a sustainable level.
 Or that we need less people in a particular specialism if we experience a reduction in demand for that type of work.